Chapter Four: The Releasing Game

 There I was, leaning on the wall after school, staring at my phone.
 At an unanswered text from Yali.

 Ugh, this wasn’t supposed to happen!
 Other people spent ages worrying about what to text to their girlfriends.
 Not me!

-It wasn't even anything weird, just normal making plans.
+It wasn’t even anything weird, just normal making plans.
 But whenever I thought of talking to her, it just came back, that exhaustion from the Expressing Game.
-I just couldn't see her today.
-But I wanted to see her!
-I loved her so much, it would just be stupid if I missed a chance to get together!
-Plus, if I didn't answer the text, that would make me an asshole!
-If I wasn't going to see her today, I should just tell her instead of screwing around.
-No, that was no good either, there was no way I would just not want to see her!
+I just couldn’t see her today.
+But I loved her so much, it would just be stupid if I missed a chance to get together!
+Plus, if I didn’t answer the text, that would make me an asshole!
+If I wasn’t going to see her today, I should just tell her instead of screwing around.
+No, I couldn’t say that, because then I wouldn’t get to see her!